Xetera/notes/docs/american_gov/chapter4.md

 #### Differences
 * US Congress get paid more than most parliamentary members
 * US Congressmen wield more individual power than most.
-* US Congressmen do not have to be loyal ot their party.
+* US Congressmen do not have to be loyal to their party.

-* US Congress get paid more than most parliamentary members
-* US Congress get paid more than most parliamentary members
-* US Congress get paid more than most parliamentary members
+#### Characteristics of Congress
+1. Congressional session - every ywo years there is a new session.
+We are now in the 115th, 2nd session of Congress.